-Boats depart from two spots on the lake: one on the east side of the lake near the town of Bled (near the Tourist information centre) and another in the south of the lake at Mino.
-All rides take you from the shore to Bled island, allow you around 30 minutes to explore, and then take you back.
+Boats depart from two spots on the lake: one on the east side of the lake near the town of Bled (near the Tourist information centre) and another on the south of the lake at Mino.
+All rides take you from the shore to Bled Island, allow you around 30 minutes to explore, and then take you back.
 Tickets for a gondola cost €12 and the whole trip will last around 1 hour 15 minutes.

 I especially enjoyed the approach to the island; seeing the steeple-topped island reflected in the calm water was really lovely.

-6. Explore Bled island
+6. Explore Bled Island

 Once you’re on Bled Island, you’ll only have 30 minutes to explore it, but that’s OK, as the island is very small!
 There are a couple of buildings and the church, and that’s about it.

 You’ll be dropped at the bottom of the steps on the south side of the island.
 If you go up the steps, you’ll come to a café, which serves Slovenian pastry.
 Just past the cafe is the Provost’s house and then Lake Bled Church, the Church of the Mother of God, with its 52-meter steeple.
 You can see inside the bell tower and make a wish on the wishing bell.